 West End Pride SAY Soccer Teams

-he FC Cincinnati Foundation funds and coordinates SAY soccer teams in the West End for children ages 4-15.
+The FC Cincinnati Foundation funds and coordinates SAY soccer teams in the West End for children ages 4-14.
 The West End Pride is a free soccer program for all children who live or attend school within the West End community.
 Each season over 100 players participate with registration growing each session.
 Along with learning the game and playing against peers in other communities, participants received a full uniform, shin guards and cleats.

-With the goal to provide a safe space for children to play in Cincinnati, the FC Cincinnati Foundation has committed to build a minimum of 10 mini pitches throughout the City of Cincinnati over the next five years.
-The first FC Cincinnati Foundation mini pitch built in March 2019 is located at the Lincoln Recreation Center in the West End.
-The goal of the mini-pitch initiative is to build the play spaces in locations with good connections to soccer programming and a need for youth engagement.
+With the goal to provide a safe space for children to play in Cincinnati, the FC Cincinnati Foundation has committed to build a minimum of 10 mini pitches throughout the City of Cincinnati by 2024.
+The goal of the mini-pitch initiative is to build the safe spaces for children to play in locations with access to both scheduled soccer programming and free play.